elixir-lang/elixir-lang.github.com/getting-started/alias-require-and-import.markdown

 alias MyApp.{Foo, Bar, Baz}
 ```

 With this, we have finished our tour of Elixir modules.
-The last topic to cover is module attributes.
+The next topic to cover is module attributes.